spacechase0/StardewValleyMods/CustomCritters/docs/README.md

 3. Run the game using SMAPI.

 ## Use
-* **For players:** kust install the mod and it'll work automatically for content packs that use it.
+* **For players:** just install the mod and it'll work automatically for content packs that use it.
 * **For mod authors:** see [example content pack](https://www.nexusmods.com/stardewvalley/mods/1259).

 ## Compatibility